 Running Target - also known as Running Boar - events involve engaging a moving target with a scoped air rifle.

-In 10m Running Target events, a target is pulled horizontally across a 2m wide gap at a distance of 10m from the shooter, typically visible for between 2.5 to 5 seconds depending on the speed and the event.
+In 10m Running Target events, a target is pulled horizontally across a 2m wide gap at a distance of 10m away from the shooter, typically visible for between 2.5 to 5 seconds depending on the speed and the event.

 Running Target matches featured in the Olympics between 1991 and 2004 and had a large following.
-While no longer no longer an Olympic competition, Running Target is still an internationally recognised event and World Championships are held each year.
+While no longer an Olympic competition, Running Target is still an internationally recognised event and World Championships are held each year.

 - Discipline Chairman:

 * May be shot Subject to Range Approval.
 Approved firearms must still comply with Qld State Laws & Regulations.